California Crime Punishment

 Misdemeanor Sentencing and Punishment

 Crimes that are regarded as less serious are referred to as misdemeanors.
 A misdemeanor usually is punishable by a fine, or by incarceration in a local jail for a period of less than one year.
 Prosecutors typically do not convene a grand jury to investigate or issue indictments for misdemeanor charges, although the same conduct may give rise to both felony and misdemeanor charges.
 Misdemeanors are usually charged by a written complaint, or “information.”
 In some states, poor defendants are not entitled to a court-appointed attorney when charged only with a misdemeanor.
 The charges may be considered minor, but being accused of a misdemeanor–not to mention being convicted of one–can cause a major disruption in the life of an accused.
 As in any criminal case, it is essential that a defendant in a misdemeanor prosecution have zealous representation backing him or her up.
-A person accused of a misdemeanor should seek the help of an experienced criminal lawyer.
+A person accused of a misdemeanor should seek the help of an experienced criminal lawyer in San Diego.

 Misdemeanors sometimes are handled in special courts that have streamlined procedures.
 For example, in some states, a defendant who wants a jury trial in a misdemeanor case will have to make a special request, and a fee.
 An experienced San Diego criminal defense attorney will be able to advise you on the procedures followed in your particular jurisdiction.